valango/sincere/README.md

 calling it in non-test environment will throw exception.

 ### Instance properties
-The instance properties are read-only and can not be over-ridden in derived classes.
+The instance properties are non-enumerable read-only and can not be overridden in derived classes.

 **`className`** : string - actual class name, like `'MyClass'`.